brunopittini/VAR-CRM/README.md

 # VAR-CRM
 a customer relationship management tool designed for value-added resellers.
+Built using Django.